ipcm27/ngrx-post-page/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Deploy
+The deploy was done at gitbuh pages npx angular-cli-ghpages --dir=dist/one-hundred-cards

 ## Running unit tests